 - Maintain a calm, caring, understanding tone.
 It might be instinctive to become defensive and renounce the accusation, but appropriate replies may include something such as, “I realize that you are feeling afraid, but I will not let anything bad happen to you.
 Let’s enjoy this sandwich together,” or, “Oh no, have you lost some money?
 The bank is not open at the moment, but let’s go there first thing tomorrow and get it figured out.”

 - Move into a welcomed diversion.
 After sharing in the older adult’s concern, shift into a pleasant topic or activity that the senior enjoys, or move to another area.
 With regards to the suspected food poisoning, you can engage the person in going into the kitchen and helping her prepare a fresh sandwich.
 If you have reassured the individual that you will visit the bank together tomorrow, a walk outside to view the flowers and birds, or playing some favorite music, could help.

 - Never try to reason or argue.
 These approaches have been found to escalate agitation in someone with Alzheimer’s.
 It could take some trial and error to develop the approach that is best, and that strategy might need to differ from one day to another.
 The aim is to stay calm, patient, and empathetic, confirming the older adult’s feelings and providing comfort.

-The St. Louis senior home care experts at Continuum are fully trained and experienced in creative, effective dementia care techniques, and can help with managing difficult behaviors and situations, allowing your loved one to experience a greater quality of life, and providing family caregivers with relief and peace of mind.
-Call us today at (314) 863-9912 to inquire about some additional resources to help you better care for a senior loved one with dementia and to learn more about our St. Louis senior home care and the areas we serve.
+At Continuum, our caregivers are fully trained and experienced in creative, effective dementia care techniques, and can help with managing difficult behaviors and situations, allowing your loved one to experience a greater quality of life, and providing family caregivers with relief and peace of mind.
+Call us today at (314) 863-9912 to inquire about some additional resources to help you better care for a senior loved one with dementia and to learn more about our Town and Country senior home care and all of the areas we serve.